Superconvergence of differential structure for finite element methods on perturbed surface meshes: Superconvergent gradient recovery on deviated surfaces

 \subsection{Superconvergence analysis on deviated geometry}

-Even though we have shown a general algorithmic framework, which can cover several different methods under the same umbrella, we will focus on parametric polynomial preserving recovery scheme for the theoretical analysis.
-It asks for fewer requirements on the meshes in comparison with several other methods, e.g., for simple (weighted) average, or generalized ZZ-scheme, which require an additional $\mathcal{O}(h^2)$-symmetric condition.
-However, the general idea of the proof is extendable to the other methods as well.
+Even though a general algorithmic framework is described, which can cover several different methods under the same umbrella, we will focus on parametric polynomial preserving recovery (PPPR) scheme for the theoretical analysis.
+The reason is that PPPR asks for minimum requirements on the meshes in comparison with several other methods.
+For instance, the simple (weighted) average method, or the generalized ZZ-scheme, both of which require an additional $\mathcal{O}(h^2)$-symmetric condition on the meshes.
+However, the general idea of the proof should be able to cover these methods giving the necessary mesh conditions.

 We take the following Laplace-Beltrami equation as our model problem to conduct the analysis:

 The weak formulation of equation \eqref{eq:laplace} is given as follows: Find $u\in H^1(\manifold)$ with $\int_{\manifold} u \; dvol =0$ such that